SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

          var fullName: String { get }
       }

-The ``FullyNamed`` protocol defines any kind of thing that has a fully-qualified name.
+The ``FullyNamed`` protocol requires a conforming type to provide a fully-qualified name.
-It doesn't specify what *kind* of thing it must be --- it only specifies that the thing must be able to provide a full name for itself.
+The protocol doesn't specify anything else about the nature of the conforming type --- it only specifies that the type must be able to provide a full name for itself.
-It specifies this requirement by stating that any ``FullyNamed`` type must have a gettable instance property called ``fullName``, which is of type ``String``.
+The protocol states that any ``FullyNamed`` type must have a gettable instance property called ``fullName``, which is of type ``String``.

 Here's an example of a simple structure that adopts and conforms to